accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/menu-et-barre-de-navigation.md

 - A navigation menu;
 - A breadcrumb trail;
 - A navigation list for a list of results;
-- Avoidance links.
+- Skip links.

 There are different types of navigation menu ({% crit 12.1 %} and {% crit 12.2 %}):

 - Main navigation menu;
 - Sub-heading menu;
 - Context menu;
-- Table of contents for a set of pages.
+- Table of contents for a set of web pages.

 Note: Footer links to the legal aspects, site map and other information about the site are not considered to be a main navigation menu.